 Live poker has developed its own set of etiquette rules to help keep the games flowing smoothly and fairly.
 Many of the live card rooms that you may play at have a basic set of etiquette rules that are commonplace in every room.

 However, each poker room and casino may have their own specific rules on what is acceptable at the table and what is not.
 For example, what may be acceptable at The Bellagio in Las Vegas may not be acceptable at The Grosvenor in Swansea.
-It's always good to familiarise yourself with the house rules before you start playing.
+It's always good to familiarize yourself with the house rules before you start playing.

 Despite the possible minor differences from one B&M Casino to the next, below are the top guidelines for basic live poker etiquette.